 Frank Lloyd Wright is considered one of America’s finest architects.
-Even today his work is being studied and analyzed.
+Even today, his work is being studied and analyzed.
 One of his favorite projects was to build some small houses that would be comfortable yet affordable.
 This project was called the American System-Built Homes.
 For the construction of these homes, Frank Lloyd Wright gave the exclusive rights to Arthur L Richards.
 Several of these homes were built around the midwestern United States.

 About Frank Lloyd Wright (1867-1959)

-The Prairie School style is noted by the use of horizontal lines, flat or hipped roofs with very broad overhanging eaves.
+The Prairie School style is noted by the use of horizontal lines, and flat or hipped roofs with very broad overhanging eaves.
 Windows are usually grouped in a horizontal band.
-Many times leaves and other elements of nature can also be shown or reference is made to them.
+Many times leaves and other elements of nature can also be shown, or reference is made to them.
 The influence of nature can be seen throughout his work.

-Frank Lloyd Wright also believed in Usonia, which is a word that he used to refer to the United States and his vision for the landscape of the United States to include the planning for the cities and the architecture of the buildings.
+Frank Lloyd Wright also believed in Usonia, a word that he used to refer to the United States and his vision for the landscape of the United States to include the planning for the cities and the architecture of the buildings.
 He wanted to see America build new buildings that would then be free from all previous architectural conventions.